Hiwaga ng Kambat

-Hiwaga ng Kambat (lit. mystery of the twin bat) is a 2019 Philippine drama television series starring Edward Barber and Grae Fernandez.
-The series premiered on ABS-CBN's Yes Weekend!
-Sunday block from April 21 to August 25, 2019, replacing Wansapanataym.
+Hiwaga ng Kambat (lit. mystery of the twin bat) is a 2019 Philippine television drama horror series broadcast by ABS-CBN.
+Directed by Onat A. Diaz and Jerome C. Pobocan, it stars Edward Barber and Grae Fernandez.
+It aired on the network's Yes Weekend! line up and worldwide on TFC from April 21 to August 25, 2019, replacing Wansapanataym and was replaced by Parasite Island.

 Synopsis

 A twin was born in a partner who was cursed so that their child will turn into bats.
 The curse came true, as baby Twins were born.
 One looks normal, but inherited the hot-blooded and impatience traits of a bat, another looks literally a bat, complete with blind eyes and strong sonar and enhanced hearing.
 The bat-shaped baby was abandoned in a farming town, while keeping the human baby.
 Many years later, the twins grew differently.
 Iking being kind to his family, despite being cursed to transform into a bat on night.
 While Mateo inherited his father's vile attitude, matching his impatience and hot-bloodedness.
 Their fates and rivalry got intertwined when Iking goes to Mateo's school.